 This chilling story collection (192 pages) was published in October of 2019 by Harvill Secker.
 The book takes you to unsettling situations.
 Melissa read Things We Say in the Dark and loved it; it wouldn't be on our site if she didn't recommend it.

 Some things — wriggling, sticky, unjust, and bleak things — cannot be addressed in the revealing light of day.
 But at night, when it’s dark and quiet, the unspoken becomes story, and our deepest fears can be shared.
 The stories in this collection scream in a night-time whisper.

 Author Kirsty Logan’s prose is simultaneously poetic and blatantly, sometimes painfully, raw.
-Her characters admit to us things that cannot but must be shared.
-The stories are an alluring, chilling knot to pick and tug and try to unravel; there’s an irresistible temptation to know more and to go further with the characters.
+Her characters admit to us things that (perhaps) should not, but must be, shared.
+The tales are an alluring, chilling knot to pick and tug and try to unravel; there’s an irresistible temptation to know more and to go further with the characters.
 It’s a nifty trick of Logan’s writing that we never want to turn away from her narrators.
-Instead, we want to walk with them and to understand them.
+Instead, we want to walk with them and understand them.

 The stories focus on insidious fears, especially of women — bodily danger (external and internal), the frailty and ferocity of motherhood, desperate love, expectations — and are thematically collected in groupings called ‘The House,’ The Child’ and ‘The Past.’